collective/collective.fastview/README.txt

 -------------

 collective.fastview provides framework level helper code for Plone view and template management.
-It is intended to be used with of Plone 3, Zope viewlets and five.grok, to workaround some rough corners on these frameworks.
+It is intended to be used to give some workarounds some rough corners on these Zope 3 and `five.grok <http://pypi.python.org/pypi/five.grok>`_ viewlewt frameworks.

 Installation
 ------------